oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/00-introduction/introduction.md

 ![Overview of the labs](./images/lab-overview.png " ")

 * You start by completing labs 1 and 2.
 * Track 1 is the primary track.
-You should focus on these labs
+You should focus on labs 3 to 9.
 * When time allows, you can work on tracks 2 and 3.
 * In tracks 2 and 3, the order of the individual labs don't matter.
 You can perform the labs in any order, but only one lab from one track at a time.
 * As the last lab, you can perform 14.